both sides together

 Two Sides : Points Disagree and Secants Disagree

-A function with a discontiuity has a break in the graph, which means the other graph points do not approach the same point.
+A function with a discontiuity has a break in the graph, which means the points on the graph do not approach the same point.
 This automatically results in the derivative not existing.

 We can also follow the approaching secant lines.
 Remember, the secant lines all go through the prospective tangent point and another point on the graph at.
 This throws the secant lines way off.